 PMDD is characterised by the following:

-Er, *buzz*, wrong!
+Err, *buzz*, wrong!
 PMDD is a treatable condition.
 Although it may seem daunting at first, you really need to seek medical attention for symptoms of PMDD.
-Whether your condition requires medication, hormonal treatment or lifestyle changes, or a combination of all three, is up to you and your doctor.
-Bear in mind that this is a recognised condition and there is help available for you.
+Whether your condition requires medication, lifestyle changes or therapy, or a combination of all three, is up to you and your doctor, but just know that this is a recognised condition and there is help available for you.

-We really wish this one wasn’t true.
+We really wish this one was true.
 If you have pre-existing mental health conditions like anxiety, OCD (obsessive compulsive disorder) or depression, it is highly possible that your symptoms intensify over the course of your period.
-Many people report feeling a definite reduction in their ability to concentrate before and while they’re menstruating (phew, it’s not just us).
-It’s also possible that if you experience irregular bleeding, menorrhagia (heavy bleeding) or dysmenorrhoea (painful periods), you may struggle with additional fatigue, insomnia and anxiety.
+Many people report feeling a definite reduction in their ability to concentrate before and while they’re menstruating (phew, it’s not just us!).
+It’s also possible that if you experience irregular bleeding, menorrhagia (heavy bleeding) or dysmenorrhoea (painful periods), you may struggle with additional fatigue, insomnia, and anxiety.